 Strawberries were first commercially grown in Victoria’s Yarra Valley during the 1950’s.
 Strawberry production started in this region as migrant families begun to settle on the outskirts of Melbourne, particularly in those areas with rich fertile soils.

 Today there is close to 100 strawberry farms within Victoria, and they spread from Portland in the south west to Wodonga in the north east.
 However the majority of farms, 75 percent, are still located within the Yarra Valley, a short 45 minutes from Melbourne’s CBD.
-If you are interested in getting the best cbd flower you can get it in laweekly, much like CBD oil, hemp flower is believed to have many beneficial effects that can be used to alleviate issues like chronic pain, anxiety, sleep troubles, and more.
+If you are interested in getting the best cbd flower you can get it in laweekly, much like The Hempire CBD oil, hemp flower is believed to have many beneficial effects that can be used to alleviate issues like chronic pain, anxiety, sleep troubles, and more.

 Back in the 1950’s strawberries were only distributed through the Melbourne market, that was until Gordon Chapman took the first consignment of strawberries to the Sydney market on the back of a basic flat-tray tuck in the 1960’s.

 Times have changed and now strawberries are distributed to markets throughout Australia’s eastern seaboard and exported throughout Asia.
 But unlike in the 1960’s strawberries are now transported in refrigerated trucks with commercial refrigerator so they reach consumers in perfect condition.

 Let’s face it, you don’t need to do much to these strawberries.
 And my boys were completely happy devouring them naturally.
 But one night I decided to roast some strawberries and rhubarb to have with some vanilla ice-cream and it really was a treat.

 1 bunch of rhubarb

 1 tbsp of vanilla bean paste